Midland Park High School: Athletics

 The Midland Park High School Panthers participate in the Patriot Division of the North Jersey Interscholastic Conference, which is comprised of small-enrollment schools in Bergen, Hudson, Morris and Passaic counties, and was created following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
-With 227 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group I for most athletic competition purposes, which included schools with an enrollment of 75 to 476 students in that grade range.
+With 227 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group I for most athletic competition purposes, which included schools with an enrollment of 75 to 476 students in that grade range.
 Prior to the realignment that took effect in the fall of 2010, Midland Park was a member of the smaller Bergen-Passaic Scholastic League (BPSL).
-The school's co-op football program was classified by the NJSIAA as Group II North for football for 2018–2020.
+The school's co-op team with Waldwick High School was classified by the NJSIAA as Group II North for football for 2024–2026, which included schools with 484 to 683 students.

 The school participates in joint cooperative football and wrestling teams with Waldwick High School as the host school / lead agency.
 These co-op programs operate under agreements scheduled to expire at the end of the 2023–24 school year.

 On November 9, 2007, the boys' soccer team defeated number 1 seed Wallington High School to claim the North I, Group I state sectional championship.
-The game was tied 1-1 at the end of regulation and was decided on penalty kicks by a 5-4 margin.
+The game was tied 1–1 at the end of regulation and was decided on penalty kicks by a 5-4 margin.

-On November 10, 2007, the girls' volleyball team lost to Bogota High School in the title match of the 27-team Group I tournament at William Paterson University by scores of 22-25, 25-18 and 25-13.
+On November 10, 2007, the girls' volleyball team lost to Bogota High School in the title match of the 27-team Group I tournament at William Paterson University by scores of 22–25, 25-18 and 25–13.

 In 2010, Junior javelin thrower Kaleb Zuidema set the New Jersey record with a throw of 224 ft 1 in.
 Zuidema also went on to win the 2010 Penn Relays and won the High School Javelin National Championship.

-In fall 2010, the boys' soccer team lost in the finals of the North I Group I championship to Wallington High School by a score of 2-1.
+In fall 2010, the boys' soccer team lost in the finals of the North I Group I championship to Wallington High School by a score of 2–1.
 In the Bergen Record, the North Jersey Boys' Soccer Top 25 placed Midland Park at number 7 when the season had come to an end.
 That season the team also won the NJIC Patriot B Soccer Title.